Lifts & Terrain

 The Sunshine Ski Resort has 3,358 acres (1,358 hectares) of terrain, making it one of the largest ski resorts in Western Canada.
 However unlike some of the other big ski resorts, Sunshine Mountain hasn’t expanded many years (being in a national park makes things a little more challenging).

-Sunshine boasts a fabulous annual average snowfall of up to 10 meters (so it’s not an average!), and generally it is fabulous dry snow.
-Even if it hasn’t snowed recently, the snow generally stays in great condition because Sunshine has a tendency to be very cold and a lot of the terrain has a favourable aspect.
+Sunshine boasts a fabulous annual average snowfall of up to 10 metres (so it’s not an average!), and generally it is fabulous dry snow.
+Even if it hasn’t snowed recently, the snow generally stays in great condition due to Sunshine’s excruciatingly cold temperatures and favourable terrain aspects.
 Sunshine Village has the highest top elevation of the western Canadian ski resorts, which is also a major contributor to the snow quality.
-The snow conditions are such that Sunshine Village enjoys a very long season, so you can enjoy schussing from early November all the way through to mid May.
+The snow conditions are such that Sunshine Village enjoys a very long season, so you can enjoy schussing from early November all the way through to mid-May.

 Of course, no ski resort always has perfect powder, and high traffic areas at Sunshine can become icy, and the top of Goat’s Eye and Lookout Mountain can suffer from wind scoured slopes.